-True to the land of Texas, the Texas Author Adventures Trail Part One and Texas Author Adventures Trail Part Two lasso together all kinds of terrain – small towns, big cities, waterways – which makes sense because the literary terrain is just about as varied.
+The Texas Author Adventures Trail Part One and Texas Author Adventures Trail Part Two thread together a wide range of terrain – small towns, big cities, waterways – paralleling a literary terrain that is just as varied.
 From the Poky Little Puppy to James Michener’s massive 1,120-page Texas, and many other types of published writings.

 Trail One runs north-south.
 You can then take a rest-stop and enjoy the sights of San Antonio, or move along to Trail Two, which runs west-east-south-north to get you back toward the top of the state.

-Whether you travel the complete “giant” trail or just parts (the sites in Austin alone could rival trails in other whole states!), you will tap right into that feeling of pride that comes so naturally to the natives of this distinct state that had once been its own country.
+Whether you travel the complete “giant” trail or just parts (the sites in Austin alone could rival trails in other whole states!), you will tap right into that feeling of pride that comes so naturally to the natives of this distinct state that was once its own country.

 A. Larry McMurtry, Archer City